Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Inverse-assignments.rst

 Inverse assignments
 ~~~~~~~~~~~~~~~~~~~

-By default, assignments to functional quibs are propagated backwards to
+By default, assignments to function quibs are propagated backwards to
 alter upstream quibs.
 This *inverse assignment* process proceeds
 upstream until it reaches a quib, typically an i-quib, in which the
 assignment is ultimately *actualized* as an *override* to the quib value